 One of my activities during my non-HF years has been building and maintaining simplex IRLP nodes.
 I have one at my house, there is one in Scottsbluff, and there is one in Mitchell, owned and built by WD0BQM.
 I built one for Chadron and Alliance NE, and one for Hot Springs SD, owned by W0FUI and the Hot Springs Amateur Radio Club.
 The Alliance node is down due to the host now being SK.
 We are looking for a new home for it.
 I also had a VHF repeater on the air from 1972 until I retired in 2012.

 My son, Gary Jr., is N0JMK (USAF retired), but is inactive at this time.
 My XYL (since 1974) is Joyce, WB0YRO.
 She used to get on the keyboard a few times a week on 20M AMTOR when I talked with a good friend, Alan, T30AT.
-That was in the late 70s.
+That was in the mid 80s.
 Otherwise, she only gets on the VHF "intercom" to keep tabs on me, or when she is mobile.

 My 10-digit grid square is DN81fv37ab.

 I QSL to all cards received with SASE, as long as I have you in the log.
 Make sure I have your call accurately!
 If your call is not in the log, no QSL!
 If no SASE, I'm sorry.
+I do NOT use LOTW either.

 N0JMK, WB0YRO, and AG0N at W6RO aboard the Queen Mary in Long Beach harbor (August 2012)